-5.3 PARTICIPATION COUNCIL (PC)
+5.3 PC

 The school Participation Council (PC) consists of elected representatives from the parent and staff community.
 Their contribution and support plays a vital part in school development.
 The PC has an advisory role and sometimes has to give consent on certain topics, in accordance with participation council regulations.
 At the moment, the PC consists of three parents and three teachers.
 The PC is also represented in the GMR (Gemeenschappelijke Medezeggenschaps Raad), which is the overarching PC for all primary schools within our board.

-The PC can be con-tacted through email: pc@optimist-international-school.nl.
+The PC can be con- tacted through email: mr.ois@sopoh.nl.